-Assessment tasks will occur in the areas of Making and Responding and will include performance of scenes form published scripts, devising original performance work based on theatrical texts, styles or other appropriate stimulus, multi-modal presentation of dramatic concepts and ideas and responding to live theatre.
+Assessment tasks are project-based and allow students to demonstrate their skills in the areas of Making and Responding.
+They will include performances of scenes from published scripts, devising original performance work based on theatrical texts, styles or other appropriate stimulus, multi-modal presentation of dramatic concepts and ideas and responding to live theatre.
 While assessment in Drama occurs individually and small groups, each student is assessed individually in all situations using the specific Drama criteria.